TalariaSoftware/talariasoftware.github.io/about.md

 Together,
 Rob and Damien
-built designed, implemented, and deployed a complete web-based comsumer product that makes people more creative every day.
+built, designed, implemented, and deployed a complete web-based consumer product that makes people more creative every day.